 [Suebians umbrella group]

-41 These types of the Suebians extend into the more secluded parts of Germania. nearer to us – to follow the course of the Danube, as before I followed the Rhine – comes the community of the Hermundurians. they are loyal to Rome, and with them alone of Germans business is transacted not on the river bank, but far within the frontier in the most thriving colony of the province of Rhaetia.
+41 These types of the Suebians extend into the more secluded parts of Germania.
+Nearer to us – to follow the course of the Danube, as before I followed the Rhine – comes the community of the Hermundurians.
+They are loyal to Rome, and with them alone of Germans business is transacted not on the river bank, but far within the frontier in the most thriving colony of the province of Rhaetia.
 They cross the river everywhere without supervision.
 While we let other peoples see only our fortified camps, to them we have thrown open our houses and homes, because they do not desire them.
-Among the Hermundurians rises the river Albis [Elbe], a river that was once well-known and famous.
+Among the Hermundurians rises the river Albis [Elbe], a river that was once well-known and famous; now a name only.

 [Naristians, Marcomanians, and Quadians]

-42 now a name only.
-Next the Hermundurians are the Naristians, then the Marcomanians and the Quadians.
-The fame and strength of the Marcomanians are outstanding. their very home was won by prowess, through the expulsion in ancient times of the Boians.
-Nor are the Naristians and Quadians inferior to them. these peoples are, so to speak, at the frontof Germania, so far as Germania is defined by the Danube.
+42 Next the Hermundurians are the Naristians, then the Marcomanians and the Quadians.
+The fame and strength of the Marcomanians are outstanding.
+Their very home was won by prowess, through the expulsion in ancient times of the Boians.
+Nor are the Naristians and Quadians inferior to them.
+These peoples are, so to speak, at the front of Germania, so far as Germania is defined by the Danube.
 The Marcomanians and the Quadians retained kings of their own descent group down to our time, the noble line of houses of Maroboduus and Tudrus.
-Now they submit to foreign kings also. but the force and power of their kings rest on the influence of Rome.
-Occasionally they are assisted by our armed intervention. more often by subsidies, out of which they get as much help.
+Now they submit to foreign kings also.
+But the force and power of their kings rest on the influence of Rome.
+Occasionally they are assisted by our armed intervention.
+More often by subsidies, out of which they get as much help.